 22. Learn specific ways to make your relationship better.

 23. Encourage your lover to be physically, emotionally, and spiritually healthy.

 24. Trust your girlfriend enough to let her see you cry.

 25. Act silly together.
 Tease her in light-hearted, kind ways.

 26. Be lavish in praise – compliment your sweetheart freely, and often.

 27. Ask questions about her ideas, plans, opinions, feelings, thoughts.
 Show your love by being curious.

 31. Forgive the big stuff.

 33. Bake cookies or try a new recipe together.
-Show your love by feeding each other!
+Show your love by feeding her morsels of chocolate.

 34. Try a new exotic recipe together – this is a great way to say “I love you.”
 Make sushi, or Pad Thai, or Butter Chicken, or chicken waffles.

 36. Leave stress at work.

 37. Use flannel sheets in the winter.

 38. Solve problems together – such as crosswords or Sudoku.